Nalipp/RESTful-node/README.md

 ### semantic ui html framework
 ### body-parser
 <input type="text" name="blog[title]">
-body-parser allows you acess a form object wich can be created in a form using the following syntax
+body-parser allows you acess a form object which can be created in a form using the following syntax

 name="blog[title]"

-this places each form element inside of an object and allows us to access all of the values simultaneously
+this places each form element inside of an object and allows access all of the values simultaneously

 instead of accesing the title : req.body.title we can access the blog object : req.body.blog.title